 Pat was in Boys’ League all through high school as well as Key Club, Senior Class Presiden, Basketball, Baseball and Lettermen’s Club.
 He was Vice-President of the Choir and a member of the Honor Choir.
 Pat lived in Woodburn, Oregon.
 He passed away in the spring of 2023.

 MARYLOU COWLES (CROSS)

 Marylou participated in Girls’ League all through high school and was a member of Pep Club.
-Marylou created a court reporting business, Court Reporting Assn., Inc., and lives in Mt.
-Juliet, TN.
+Marylou created a court reporting business, Court Reporting Assn., Inc., and lives in Pensacola, FL.
 She is an active user of Classmates.com.
 Here is what Marylou told me:

-I’m still in Tennessee, just finally retired from court reporting which I loved, but just couldn’t take the long hours and I needed to be at home with my husband.
+I just bought a house in Pensacola.
+Finally retired from court reporting which I loved, but just couldn’t take the long hours and I needed to be at home with my husband.
 He passed away a little over a year ago, so all of a sudden, I’m not way too busy anymore; just the opposite, I’m wondering what to do with my time.
-I have three children, eight grandchildren and 22 great-grandchildren, but only one of them, my youngest son lives here.
+I have three children, eight grandchildren and 22 great-grandchildren.
 My oldest son, Aaron, still lives in Oregon, so I get out there once in a while, but he’s the only one left in my family still in Oregon.
-I have a daughter in Cincinnati, but I’ve lived in Tennessee for about 45 years.
-I still can’t get the southern drawl down, so I don’t make a very good Southerner.
-I miss Oregon and now that there’s just me and my dog here, I am thinking about moving back to Oregon.
+I have a daughter in Cincinnati.
+Although I lived in Tennessee for about 45 years, I never got the southern drawl down, so I don’t make a very good Southerner.
+I miss Oregon and now that there’s just me and my dog here, I have considered moving back to Oregon.
 I’ll have to say, it’s a lot more expensive out there and I don’t really know about going back to Bend.
-So, for now, I’m staying out here in Tennessee.
-Live in a big house with just myself and the dog — a very spoiled, very big dog that loves everybody.
+I have a nearly new house with just myself and the dog — a very spoiled, very big dog that loves everybody.

 RITA CRANFORD (CLARK)